davetropeano/lda-examples/README.md

 You should see the message "todo initiated on host: localhost port: 3007".

 At this point, you can point your browser at http://localhost:3007/items where you should see a very simple UI that allows you to add and view items on a todo list.
+For more details, refer to [Developing LDA Applications](http://ld4apps.github.io/developing-lda-applications/index.html).

 Setupshop Sample
 ----------------